NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/cloud.md

 Install Docker on the cloud instance from here: https://docs.docker.com/get-docker/.
 Additional information available here: https://neurodesk.github.io/docs/neurodesktop/getting-started/linux/#installing-docker

 ### 3. Run Neurodesktop
-Create a local folder on the cloud instance to store persistent data (data that will not disappear if neurodesktop is stopped), e.g. ~/neurodesktop-storage
+Create a local folder ~/neurodesktop-storage on the cloud instance to store persistent data (data that will not disappear if neurodesktop is stopped)

 #### Option 1: NeuroDesktop.run
 Download and run the following executable